dajcs/miniRT/.test/checker_dust_uv_solution.md

+# Checker Pattern "Dust" on Planes: Diagnosis and Solution

-Checker patter looks nice on curved surfaces, but on plane surfaces there some "dust" appears.
-This artifact is introduced by get_pattern_color() because it appears even when only the ambien light is present
+Checker pattern looks nice on curved surfaces, but on plane surfaces sometimes "dust" appears.
+This artifact is introduced by get_pattern_color() because it appears even when only the ambient light is present.

 You have encountered a classic and very subtle problem in computer graphics known as **"surface acne"** or **"self-intersection artifacts,"** caused by floating-point imprecision.
 Your diagnosis is perfect—it is indeed happening in `get_pattern_color`, and your test with only ambient light correctly isolates it from lighting issues.